Posts

 Image

 The first army I truly collected for Age of Sigmar was the Nighthaunt.
 I now have quite a large force, all painted in a ghostly white scheme.
 As part of my 2026 hobby goals, I wanted to learn how to use Contrast paints properly.
 To that end, I decided to paint another set of The Thorns of the Briar Queen , this time in the colours of the Emerald Host, inspired by the baleful green glow of the cursed city of Dolorum.
 After completing the warband, I continued to practise and refine the scheme.
 What follows is the same approach applied to a Glaivewraith Stalker.
-Paints Used Grey Seer (Primer) Striking Scorpion Green (Contrast) Dark Angel Green (Contrast) Wyldwood (Contrast) Contrast Medium Lahmian Medium Poxwalker Nuln Oil Agrax Earthshade Iron Hands Steel Banelord Brass Ironbreaker Brass Scorpion Warboss Green Skarsnik Green Nurgling Green Deepkin Flesh Gorthor Brown Karak Stone Screaming Skull Abaddon Black Contrast Plus Method The miniature was primed with Gre...
+Paints Used Grey Seer (Primer) Striking Scorpion Green (Contrast) Dark Angel Green (Contrast) Wyldwood (Contrast) Contrast Medium Lahmian Medium Poxwalker Nuln Oil Agrax Earthshade Iron Hands Steel Runelord Brass Ironbreaker Brass Scorpion Warboss Green Skarsnik Green Nurgling Green Deepkin Flesh Gorthor Brown Karak Stone Screaming Skull Abaddon Black Contrast Plus Method The miniature was primed with Grey...

 Army Collection - Nighthaunt